 - A 2006 Class I recalls was issued due to threat of severe injury that could be caused by the Composix Kugel Patch, manufactured by C.R.
 Bard.
 Other Bard products are still on the market.

-- In 2015, manufacturing of Atrium Medical’s C-QUR mesh was temporarily halted after the FDA had issued numerous warning letters regarding sterility and defects of the product.
+- In 2015, manufacturing of Atrium Medical’s C-QUR mesh was temporarily halted after the FDA had issued numerous warning letters, in 2009, 2010 and 2013, regarding sterility and defects of the product.
 Despite these concerns, manufacturing was resumed and the C-QUR line remains on the market.

 “In one case, the patient reported that a surgeon had to remove previously healthy tissue, including previously healthy muscle tissue, because of the damage done by the C-QUR mesh, with the patient subsequently developing a life-threatening infection requiring prolonged hospitalization.”